boatman-27/Quiz_app/README.md

 This project is a dynamic quiz application built using React, allowing users to engage in customizable quizzes with various options for question quantity, difficulty level, and question type.

+This project was built on the Quiz App webiste made in Jonas Schmedtmann's react course mentioned below, but instead of calling the questions from a json file, i intigrated a form page that takes input from the user and communicates with the Open Trivia Database API based on the user's selected parameters.

 ## Features:

 1. **Customizable Quiz Parameters:** Users can specify the number of questions they want in the quiz, choose the difficulty level (easy, medium, or hard), and select the type of questions (multiple-choice or true/false).